 While Bordatella is the most common cause of kennel cough complex in dogs and cats, other bacteria and viruses including parainfluenza virus, adenovirus, reovirus, mycoplasma, and even distemper virus may all be involved in symptoms in a particular pet.
 Crowding and stress play the biggest role in whether the disease will develop in one or more pets.

 Any sex, age, or breed of dog or cat can develop kennel cough under the right circumstances.
-Younger puppies and kittens, particularly those recently kept at pet stores or recently sold, seem to be more susceptible.
+Younger puppies and kittens, particularly those recently kept at pet stores or recently sold, seem to be more susceptible to kennel cough.
 While any breed may develop kennel cough, breeds known as brachycephalic (flat-nosed) breeds, such as Pugs, Bulldogs, Boxers, and Shih Tzus, also may be at increased risk due to the anatomy of their respiratory airways.

 One of the concerns raised in recent years is whether kennel cough is contagious from pets to people.
 Currently, there is conflicting data regarding this possibility.
 The main causative agent of kennel cough, Bordatella bronchiseptica, may be the culprit, as it is closely related to the same bacteria that causes whooping cough in people.
 There was one report where a child did get symptoms of kennel cough from being inadvertently exposed to a modified live intranasal kennel cough vaccination.
 However, the data is not conclusive at this time, so in most cases there is minimal risk of kennel cough symptoms in people exposed to pets with kennel cough.